LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-08-10-conditional-flows.md

-And similar to my previous post, starting with the overarching RealNVP class, we need the same information as before plus that needed to intialise our embedding neural network.
+And similar to my previous post, starting with the overarching RealNVP class, we need the same information as before, plus that needed to intialise our embedding neural network.

 ```python
 class RealNVPFlow(nn.Module):